unixpickle/anarch/README.md

  * An API for creating and managing address spaces for user applications
  * A clock interface for accurate timestamps and high-precision notifications
  * A console API for printing (colored) text to the screen
- * A set of functions for "critical sections"
+ * A set of functions, classes, and macros for "critical sections"
  * An API which returns a set of "domains"; each domain will include:
    * A physical allocator for allocating memory local to a domain
+   * Virtual allocation functions for simple kernel allocations
-   * A list of CPUs which run under a domain
+   * A list of CPUs which run under the domain
  * A CPU-local storage facility
  * A simple function call for handling a panic
  * An API for saving and restoring the state of user-space and kernel-space programs
- * A means by which to sleep the CPU until a timer event occurs.
+ * A means by which to sleep the CPU until an asynchronous event occurs.
  * An interface for receiving page faults.
+ * An interface for handling system calls.

 Additionally, it will provide these tools to wrap the APIs above: